Wouldn’t it be great to boost the chances that a business you end up purchasing will be a lucrative cash cow instead of a money pit?

 I just asked you a question.

-If you want the business you’re thinking about buying to be successful, then you’ll need to ask questions too—a lot of them.
-Too often, a budding business owner buys a business without making the essential inquiries that provide him with the working knowledge he needs to be successful.
+If you want the business you’re thinking about buying to be successful, there are many questions to ask when buying a business—a lot of them.
+Too often, budding business owners buy a business without making the essential inquiries that provide him with the working knowledge he needs to be successful.

 One of the best reasons for asking the right questions is by doing that, you’ll pay exactly the right price for your new business venture and not a penny more.
 Asking great questions also helps minimize your risks.
 That’s because you’ll find out exactly how you should run your business to make sure you always have a steady revenue stream.